FlourishAnyway is an Industrial/Organizational Psychologist with applied experience in corporate human resources and consulting.

 HR may routinely email detailed investigation reports to one another or executives that are unencrypted and not password protected.
 That's your information they're handling sloppily.

 HR employees may accidentally leave materials on copying machines and printers or displayed on computer screens when they leave their desks "for just a moment."
 The investigator might even take your case file home.
 File materials may contain information that is not only personally identifying but also very sensitive, putting you at risk in more than one way.

-- poorly trained or inexperienced
+- be poorly trained or inexperienced

-- may have a performance issue himself or
+- have a performance issue himself/herself

 - suffer HR issues of his or her own.

 Some companies rotate their HR employees through various HR sub-specialties (e.g., Benefits, Training), and you may have been assigned the new investigator who doesn't know EEO law or company policy very well.